 Medium sized mills often mill flour on behalf of well-known brand names as well as producing their own ranges.
 Many smaller mills have found particular niches.
 I recently visited Charlcote Mill near Stratford upon Avon who grind their wholemeal extra finely to provide chapatti flour to an eager local audience.

 It’s easier than ever to source flour locally.
 In the South West of England, I am within relatively easy reach of a number of mills which I can highly recommend.
 Whilst a visit is not always practical, it’s pretty easy to buy direct from the mill online.

 Charlcote Mill – Stoneground wholewheat and white flour.
-Deliveries are made to the local area.
+Deliveries are made to the local area only.